ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

 The second option to provision dedicated host instances is to use the **Device** icon on the Customer Portal home page.
 The following steps take you through this process.

 1. Click the **Devices** icon and select **Hourly** or **Monthly** under Dedicated Virtual Servers.
-2. Follow the steps under [Provisioning your dedicated host instances through the Devices](#ordering-dedicated-devices-menu) menu, beginning with Step 5.
+2. Follow the steps under [Provisioning your dedicated host instances through the Devices menu](#ordering-dedicated-devices-menu), beginning with Step 5.

-### What's Next?
+### Next Steps
 After your virtual server is provisioned, you can start managing it.
 For more information, see [Managing virtual servers](../vsi/vsi_managing.html).